What is SEO Marketing?

 When people speak about “content” in the context of digital marketing, they almost always mean blogging.
 I also refer to it when talking about Facebook posts, Instagram, LinkedIn, YouTube, TikTok and Twitter.
 However, the following guidelines refer to all of your material, including your home page, product or service pages, and blog posts.

 The foundations of successful SEO have also changed as search engines have become more sophisticated over time.
-It’s no longer acceptable to solely produce content with a high volume of relevant keywords.
+It’s no longer acceptable to produce content with a high volume of relevant keywords solely.
 Instead, search engines reward content that is the most relevant and high-quality for the customer, so most of the following concepts are based around that.

 Figuring out what issues, barriers, difficulties, and pain points your customers are facing.
 Then offering your unique solutions by creating content.
-I started by going through all the daily conversation I had with customers; I wrote them down and started a blog post to answer a group of similar questions or a rather big question.
+For example, I started by going through all the daily conversations with customers; I wrote them down and started a blog post to answer a group of similar questions or a rather big question.

 You can also use Social listening tools as a jumping-off point; you can use your favoured method (Ahrefs, SEMrush, etc.) to find keywords with the highest conversion potential.